 The classic.
 Grate it, slice it or shred it.
 Just get it on there.
 Use a sharp cheddar for the full flavour effect.

-This is the one cheese I haven't tried on a burger myself but I've heard enough people rave about it that it must be good.
+This is the one cheese I still haven't tried on a burger myself but I've heard enough people rave about it that it must be good.
 If you like goat cheese that is.
-One tip: Add the cheese after the burger has been cooked.
+One tip: Add the room temperature cheese after the burger has been cooked.
 It's already soft so you just need the residual heat from the burger to warm it up.

 More of a turkey burger person?
 Load it with swiss.
 Lots and lots of swiss.

 Like it hot?
 Top your burger with a Pepper Jack or any other cheese with hot peppers in it.
 I love a cheddar with some type of blindingly hot scotch bonnet in it.